rusty-ferris-club/upversion/README.md

 ```

 ## How it works
-`upversion` running in a background process which not affect your tool performance.
-If your tool is finished before `upversion`, you can decide if you want to wait until `upversion` or complete your process.
+`upversion` running as a background process which not affect your tool performance.
+1. you can choose when present the newer version
+2. you can skip message notification if your proccess finished before `upversion`

 ## Usage
 Add this to Cargo.toml: